DSC-Capstone/2025-26/lessons/02/index.md

 # Lesson 2 – Servers II: GPUs and Background Tasks
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
 This lesson contains two embedded videos; be sure to watch them.
-Post questions about the lesson [here](https://piazza.com/class/m0vk9il4ypf1ei/).
+Post questions about the lesson on Piazza (https://piazza.com/class/me8tu4l8zrinx/).

 **There is no Methodology Assignment associated with this lesson.**